OctoD/tiinvo/docs/modules/TypedSequence.md

 ▸ **values**<`a`\>(`t`): `Readonly`<`Record`<`number`, `a`\>\>

-Gets values of a `TypedSequence.t<a>` as an immutable indexed object.
+Gets values of a `TypedSequence.t<A>` as an immutable indexed object.

 **`Example`**